 All information submitted in the rate request must be final.
 This is especially important for the costs of travel and housing if they are being included in the program fee.
+The rate request should not be submitted until the bidding process for the travel component has been completed.
 Program fees cannot be revised once the deadline has past and the rate request has been approved.